If you or someone is in immediate danger, dial 911.

 WVSOM meets the needs of students for confidential resources for behavioral healthcare services on a 24 hour per day 7 days a week ("24/7") basis.

-During regular business hours, 8:00am – 4:30pm, Monday through Friday, students can contact or visit the ASPIRE office
+During regular business hours, 8:00am – 4:30pm, Monday through Friday, students can contact or visit the Academic Support and Intervention Resources (ASPIRE) office.

 (800) 356-7836 - ask for ASPIRE